When you're debating someone, you want to use all the resources at your disposal to convince them you're right.

 The slippery slope fallacy refers to arguments that get increasingly dramatic and out of hand very quickly.
 Especially when the ever-more-dramatic conclusions aren't realistic or likely to happen.

-These types of arguments are often made when someone wants to emphasize how drastically bad an outcome would be – or, for example, when a teenager argues about why they need a cell phone immediately.
+These types of arguments are often made when someone wants to emphasize how drastically bad an outcome would be.

 Example of a Slippery Slope Fallacy